 2. Drain the oil from the engine/transmission.
 3. Remove the four torx-head cap screws securing the front and rear fenders to the footrest; then remove the four cap screws securing the footrest to the frame.
 Remove the footrest.
 4. Loosen the hose clamps and slide the clamps away from the hose ends approximately 2 in.; then remove both hoses from the water pump.
-5. Using an impact driver, loosen but do not remove the two Phillips-head cover screws.

-6. Remove the two cap screws securing the water pump to the engine; then remove the water pump.
+5. Remove the two cap screws securing the water pump to the engine; then remove the water pump.